michaelklishin/rabbit-hole/README.md

 ## Supported Go Versions

-Rabbit Hole requires Go 1.1+.
+Rabbit Hole requires Go 1.3+.

 ## Supported RabbitMQ Versions

  * RabbitMQ 3.x
- * RabbitMQ 2.x

 All versions require [RabbitMQ Management UI plugin](http://www.rabbitmq.com/management.html) to be installed and enabled.

 ## Project Maturity

-Rabbit Hole is a young project designed after a couple of other RabbitMQ HTTP API clients with stable APIs.
-However, breaking API changes are not out of the question.
+Rabbit Hole is a fairly mature library designed after a couple of other RabbitMQ HTTP API clients with stable APIs.
+Breaking API changes are not out of the question but not without a reasonable version bump.

 It is largely (80-90%) feature complete and decently documented.